The-Alphabet-Cartel/ash-nlp/docs/tech/technical_guide.md

 ---

-*Technical Guide for Ash-NLP v3.1 - Engineering excellence for community mental health support.*
+*Technical Guide for Ash-NLP v5.0 - Engineering excellence for community mental health support.*

+**Built with care for chosen family** 🏳️‍🌈